 There are two subclavian arteries that supply our arms with blood.
-The subclavian arteries branch to the vertebral arteries, which carry oxygenated blood up to the brain from the base of the neck.
-The right subclavian artery, which is located below the clavicle, branches off the brachiocephalic trunk.
-The left subclavian artery branches off the arch of the aorta and ends at the first rib’s lateral edge, where it turns into the axillary artery.
-Each subclavian artery is split into three parts of the scalenus anterior muscle: the first, from the origin up to the muscle; the second, approximates the muscle; and the third, lateral to the muscle.
-Each subclavian artery extends about two centimetres above the neck’s clavicle, which is located above the pleura’s apex.
-It is possible for an aneurysm, an abnormal blood vessel dilation, to form in one subclavian artery or in both.
-Some of the most common causes of an aneurysm of the subclavian artery are post-traumatic causes (e.g., being shot), thoracic outlet obstruction, arteriosclerosis (when the arteries harden), and malpositionings.
+The subclavian arteries branch to the vertebral arteries.
+These carry oxygenated blood up to the brain from the base of the neck.
+The right subclavian artery is located below the clavicle.
+It branches off the brachiocephalic trunk.
+The left subclavian artery branches off the arch of the aorta.
+It ends at the first rib’s lateral edge.
+At this point, it turns into the axillary artery.
+Each subclavian artery is split into three parts in relation to the scalenus anterior muscle.
+The first part extends from the origin up to the muscle.
+The second part approximates the muscle.
+Lastly, the third part is lateral to the muscle.
+Each subclavian artery extends about two centimeters above the neck’s clavicle, which is located above the pleura’s apex.
+It is possible for an aneurysm (an abnormal blood vessel dilation) to form in one subclavian artery or in both.
+Some of the most common causes of an aneurysm of the subclavian artery are post-traumatic causes (e.g., being shot), thoracic outlet obstruction, and arteriosclerosis (when the arteries harden).